albuch/sbt-dependency-check/README.md

 ```

-The only settings, that are supported to work for `aggregate` and `dependOn` projects right now are the scope skipping ones:
+The only settings, that are supported to work for `aggregate` and `dependOn` projects right now, are the scope skipping ones:
 * `dependencyCheckSkip`
 * `dependencyCheckSkipTestScope`
 * `dependencyCheckSkipRuntimeScope`